estebanmunchjones2019/nodemailer-form-article/Readme.md

 }

-//this function is called when the users closes the snackbar after getting an error (when the cloud functions fails) const closeSnackbar = () => {
+//this function is called when the user closes the snackbar after getting an error (when the cloud function fails) const closeSnackbar = () => {
   setOpenSnackbar(false);
 }

-//this function is called when clicking the "Send" button const submitForm = () => {
+//this function is called when clicking the `Send` button const submitForm = () => {

-  //if the bot filled the honeypot field, don't keep running code(e.g call a cloud function) if (contactForm.honeypot.value != '') {
+  //if a bot filled the honeypot field, don't keep running code (e.g don't call a cloud function) if (contactForm.honeypot.value != '') {
-    //the below return is called an "early return" return
+    //the below `return` is called an `early return` and it ends the execution of the function. return
   }

-  //set isLoading to true, so the spinner is rendered setIsLoading(true);
+  //set `isLoading` state to true, so the spinner is rendered setIsLoading(true);

   //this fake cloud function consoles log the data from the form that is passed to it, and has a 50% chance of resolving.